 Please review the Pool Requirements in the Borough Code.

-Pool Barrier requirements are very specific.
-Please read the requirements very carefully as permits will not be issued if they do not demonstrate strict compliance.
+Pool Barrier requirements are particular.
+Please read the requirements carefully, as permits will not be issued unless they demonstrate strict compliance.

 Applicable Building Codes

-All construction work must conform to the requirements of the International Building Code 2018 or simple projects you can view the ICC Codes online at no charge here.
+All construction work must conform to the requirements of the International Building Code 2018, or for simple projects, you can view the ICC Codes online at no charge here.

 Standard Inspection Requirements (if applicable to your project):